bunnytrack/TriggerMover/README.md

 ![Screenshot of TriggerControl mover in CTF-BT-KnighTmare\]\[](https://i.imgur.com/TyGxnbH.jpg)

 ## Motivation
 Many maps have movers with slow return times or mover-related obstacles at the beginning of the level.
 Such mapping practices often results in player frustration at having to continually re-trigger movers or wait for them to return.
 This is especially problematic for rushers.
-A couple of well-known maps with annoying spawn room mover obstacles are shown below:
+A few examples of well-known maps with annoying spawn room movers are shown below:

 ### BlitzCastle
 ![Spawn room of CTF-BT-BlitzCastle](https://i.imgur.com/AjMTlNU.jpg)